 Sufjan stevens – Carrie & Lowell

 And I long to be near you But every road leads to and end.

-The seventh album by Sufjan Stevens, Carrie & Lowell may be his most hard hitting and personal yet.
-Sufjan has always been a little eclectic and emotional.
+Sufjan Stevens has always been a little eclectic and emotional.
 The 39 year old artist has been making impressively powerful music now for well over a decade.
-While musically it may be his simplest album, the subject matter is anything but; revolving around the loss of his mother in 2012.
-Carrie & Lowell is interspersed with sonic landscapes that call back to Sufjan's childhood, the summer trips he would take with his mother and step-father and the trauma of dealing with her eventual death.
+Revolving around the loss of his mother in 2012, Carrie & Lowell is interspersed with sonic landscapes that call back to Sufjan’s childhood, the summer trips he would take with his mother and step-father and the trauma of dealing with her eventual death.
 The despair and honesty mixed with hope makes for an unparalleled album and one that anyone who has dealt with the loss of a parent can connect to.

 ‘Cause people let me tell you It sent a chill up and down my spine When I picked up the telephone And heard that he’d died

 Released in 1975, this album is grief in it’s purest forms.
 Young was grappling with the drug overdose of friend and fellow guitarist Danny Whitten and roadie Bruce Berry.
 A deeply personal album, Tonight’s The Night grabs you from the first note and never releases.
 Young has stated in interviews that this album was written during a period in his life where he was completely lost and taken over by grief and despair.